Recommended Training for New and Upgrading Customers

 - Investigate an Extended Endpoint Protection Event

-Connectors allow you to send security data directly to a third-party application in near real time.
-When you set up a notification and subscribe a webhook or email connector, the connector sends the event to the target URL or email address you configured and can generate a message or IT service management (ITSM) ticket automatically.
+Templated connections allow you to send security data directly to a third-party application.
+When you set up a notification and subscribe a templated connection, Alert Logic sends the event to the target URL or email address you configured and can generate a message or IT service management (ITSM) ticket automatically.

-To access the Connectors page, click the menu icon (), click Configure, and then click Connectors.
+To access the Templated Connections page, click the menu icon (), click Configure, click Connections, and then click the Templated Connections tab.